Frequently Asked Questions

 Do you carry out commercial work?

-We provide both a domestic and commercial services.
+We provide both domestic and commercial services.
 For commercial work we are able to provide a full Health and Safety Policy, Method Statements, Risk and COSHH assessments.

 Are your carpenters employed or sub contractors?